wuisawesome/TriviaCrackGod/README.txt

 # TriviaCrackGod
-A Trivia Crack CLI that leverages the Trivia Crack protocol to help answer things quickly and accurately Created by wuisawesome and coocoohead39
+A Trivia Crack CLI that leverages the Trivia Crack protocol to help answer things quickly and accurately Created by wuisawesome and robertquitt

 To use TriviaCrackGod, you must first have the following packages: requests (http://docs.python-requests.org/en/latest/user/install/#install)